Aisha-Gama/Aisha-Gama/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-&nbsp;I am a Chemistry graduate 🧪 and data analyst 📊 with a strong passion for artificial intelligence 🤖 and its applications in chemoinformatics.\
+&nbsp;I am a Chemistry graduate 🧪 and data analyst 📊 with a strong passion for AI & ML 🤖 and its applications in chemistry.\
 &nbsp;My academic journey has taken me through roles as a research 🔬 and teaching assistant 📚, where I’ve developed a deep curiosity for exploring how data and AI can solve complex scientific problems.\
 &nbsp;Beyond the lab and data, I’m a proud advocate of the Sustainable Development Goals (SDGs) 🌍, actively engaging in initiatives that drive positive change.\
 &nbsp;My love for learning 📖 keeps me constantly evolving, and when I’m not immersed in data or research, you’ll find me volunteering 💪, baking 🍰, traveling ✈️, or spending time with my cats 🐱